Theucalyptus/StageIoT/README.md

 # get request
 http <url>/api/deviceData/<deviceid> key==<your api key> start_date=="2025-01-01 00:00:00"
 ```

+#### Web UI
+- Map: on the map users can see the locations of devices and objects.
+Blue markers are devices, and others colors represent objects, each color being associated on device (i.e all objects markers of the same color are objects see by the same device)
+-

 ### Client
 The client is indented to be used on an mobile/embedded computer, like a NVidia Jetson or a Raspberry Pi.
 It collectes data from sensors, logs the data locally and periodicaly sends it over the network.